ashiklom/pecan.book/Using-Git.md

-### <a name="link-commits-to-issues"></a>Link commits to issues
+### Link commits to issues

-When you work on or close an issue from a commit message, include the following text:
+You can reference and close issues from comments, pull requests, and commit messages.
+This should be done when you commit code that is related to or will close/fix an existing issue.

+There are two ways to do this.
+One easy way is to include the following text in your commit message:

 * [**Github**](https://github.com/blog/1386-closing-issues-via-commit-messages)
  * to close: "closes gh-xxx" (or syn. close, closed, fixes, fix, fixed)